Ashutosh Saxena

 Ashutosh Saxena is an Indian-American computer scientist, researcher, and entrepreneur known for his contributions to the field of artificial intelligence and large-scale robot learning.
 His interests include building enterprise AI agents and embodied AI.
-Saxena is the co-founder and CEO of Caspar.AI, where generative AI parses data from ambient 3D radar sensors to predict 20+ health & wellness markers for pro-active patient care.
-Prior to Caspar.AI, Ashutosh co-founded Cognical Katapult (NSDQ: KPLT), which provides a no credit required alternative to traditional financing for online and omni-channel retail.
+He is the founder and CEO of TorqueAGI, a company developing foundation models (physical AI) for robots.
+Saxena co-founded and was CEO of Caspar.AI, where generative AI parses data from ambient 3D radar sensors to predict 20+ health & wellness markers for pro-active patient care.
+Prior to Caspar.AI, Ashutosh co-founded Cognical Katapult (NASDAQ: KPLT), which provides a no credit required alternative to traditional financing for online and omni-channel retail.
 Before Katapult, Saxena was an assistant professor in the Computer Science Department and faculty director of the RoboBrain Project (a large-scale AI model for robotics) at Cornell University.

 Education

 In 2009, with artificial intelligence pioneer Andrew Ng as his advisor, Saxena received both his M.S. and Ph.D. in computer science with an emphasis on artificial intelligence from Stanford University.
-Saxena received his bachelor's degree in electrical engineering from the Indian Institute of Technology, Kanpur in 2004.
+His doctoral work developed machine-learning algorithms to estimate three-dimensional depth from a single still image, as well as end-to-end learning methods.
+Saxena received his B.Tech degree in electrical engineering from the Indian Institute of Technology (IIT), Kanpur in 2004.